mcartale/HostGalaxiesGW-Sarah/README.md

 ------------------
-The tables were created combining the galaxy catalogs from EAGLE simulation (RecalL0025N0752, see [Schaye et al. (2015)](http://adsabs.harvard.edu/abs/2015MNRAS.446..521S))
+The tables were created combining the galaxy catalogs from EAGLE simulation of 25Mpc of side, RecalL0025N0752 (see [Schaye et al. 2015](http://adsabs.harvard.edu/abs/2015MNRAS.446..521S) for further details) togheter with